 - Fewer sobriety checks or drug tests.

-4. What you still have to do under unsupervised probation
+4. What do I still have to do under unsupervised probation?

 Just because probation is unsupervised does not mean it is over, though.
 You still need to comply with all of the terms of your probation.
 Importantly, this includes:

 - Not committing a new crime,

 - Not leaving Colorado without prior approval.

-You also have to update the court of your status.
+You also have to update the court as to your status.
 Under supervised probation, this is the job of the probation officer.
 When probation is unsupervised, you have to do it.
 If you complete a requirement of your probation, you will have to bring proof of completion to the court.

 The exact terms of your probation are often unique to your case.
 Before being put on unsupervised probation, it is important to clearly understand what you still have to do.
-You should ask your lawyer, probation officer, or court official.
+You should ask your lawyer, probation officer, or court official.4